MathieuLetard/yatzy-kata/Readme.md

 I have choosen a goal for this refactoring in order to be efficient : add the possibility to implemenent a rules inference to the original project.
 And I have added a very slight one.

-I have learned the programming language "java" 20 years ago.
+I have learned the programming language "java" in 2003.
 For example, this programming language had no generics and no lambdas at this time.
 And I can program in fewer others programming languages with different paradigms.

 So I hope this code will show that my skills in this programming language are up to date and more generally that my skills in programming are good.